Javey/advanced/README.md

 also can be passed to `request` method.

 1. `qs` object containing querystring values to be appended to the `uri`
-2. `form` object to be passed like to submit a form.
+2. `form` object to be passed to destination like to submit a form.

 # Api Proxy